 Immunotherapy for Cancer: Is it Right For You?

-Today, there are multiple kinds of immunotherapy treatments.
+There are different kinds of immunotherapy treatments.
 They help fight cancer by:

-• Boosting the immune system.
-A “revved up” immune system can be better at fighting the cancer.
+- Boosting the immune system.
+A “revved up” immune system can be better at fighting cancer.

-• “Marking” cancer cells so that your immune system can see them better to find and destroy them.
-This keeps the cancer from being able to hide from the immune system.
+- “Marking” cancer cells so that your immune system can see them better to find and destroy them.
+This keeps cancer from being able to hide from the immune system.

 What Is Immunotherapy?